 * * * * * * *

-For example, a series of deeds concerning land in Tishomingo Co, MS conclusively proved almost all of the children of Lyddal Bacon Estes and “Nancy” Ann Allen Winn.
-See an article about that at this link..
+For example, a series of deeds concerning a tract in Tishomingo Co, MS conclusively proved almost all of the children of Lyddal Bacon Estes and “Nancy” Ann Allen Winn.
+See an article about them here.

 Henry C. Peden, “Inhabitants of Cecil County, Maryland 1649-1774 (Westminster, MD: Family Line Publications, 1993), 33.
 Actual hostilities (called “Cresap’s War”) broke out between Maryland and Pennsylvania during the 1730s over competing land claims by the two states.
-Check out this link, which has a great map. this link, which has a great map..
+Check out this link, which has a great map..

-Will of James Alexander of New Munster, Cecil Co., MD dated 12 Jul 1717, probate date unknown, but before August 1718 when a deed recited some provisions of the will.
+Will of James Alexander of New Munster, Cecil Co., MD dated 12 Jul 1717, probate date unknown (but before August 1718, when a deed recited some provisions of the will).
 The will is recorded in New Castle Co., DE, where John Steele, an executor, resided.
 There is evidently no copy in the Cecil Co. records.
-I don’t know whether the will is preserved in the PA Archives.
-Floyd Owsley, an administrator of the Alexander Family DNA Project, provided a transcription of the will to me.
+I don’t know whether the will is preserved in the Maryland Archives.
+Floyd Owsley, an administrator of the Alexander DNA Project, provided a transcription of the will to me.

 Cecil Co., MD Deed Book 3: 212.

 Cecil County Circuit Court Certificates, No. 514, survey of 316 acres for the heirs of James Alexander dated 28 Sep 1724.
 Floyd Owsley provided a copy of the original and a transcription.